lutencom/accordion/readme.txt

 = Features =

 * Adds a Gutenberg block for adding accordions to your site.
-* Supports multiple accordions with individual settings for each accordion item.
+* Supports multiple accordions with individual customization options like colors, typography, spacing for each accordion item.
 * Fully responsive.
 * Support for item IDs and direct links.
-* Accessible (for users requiring tabbed keyboard navigation control).git
+* Accessible (for users requiring tabbed keyboard navigation control), with appropriate ARIA attributes and keyboard navigation support.

 = Optional Features =